The first WhatSugar–approved sweetener is HERE!

 With Glucose or Maltodextrin

-Despite their high glycemic index (GI), the key reason they are used in “zero-calorie” sweeteners comes down to quantity.
+Despite their high glycemic index (GI), the key reason they are used in “zero-calorie” sweeteners comes down to quantity (or volume).
 The amounts of glucose or maltodextrin PER SERVING are so small that they contribute minimal calories and carbohydrates.
 Maltodextrin, in particular, adds bulk and can occupy 2–3 times more volume than table sugar and glucose.

 As defined by law, a product can be labeled as a “zero-calorie sweetener” if one serving provides less than 5 calories.
 For example, Monk Fruit In The Raw is mainly maltodextrin, which offers 4 cal per gram.
 However, since one serving has only 0.5g of maltodextrin, it provides 1.98 cal and is rounded to zero on the Nutrition Facts label.